softwarefactory-project/sf-docs/docs/auths.rst

 For simple deployments without an Identity Provider, you can manage the users through the SFManager command-line utility (except for the default admin user, defined in the sfconfig.yaml file).
-See SFmanager command-line :ref:`User management <user-management>` documentation for more details.
+See SFmanager command-line `User management <docs/sfmanager/sfmanager.html#user-management>`_ documentation for more details.

 Other authentication settings